rohithravin/Db2WithJSON/README.md

 ## 6. Retrieving Data

 When trying to extract JSON data from our database we will be using the system call - `SYSTOOLS.BSON2JSON()`.
 Since we stored our data as BSON, we need to convert it back to JSON so that we are able to understand what we stored.
-In the picture below, you can see the system call in action as well as when we print the result of our SQL statement how the JSON object appears in the table.
+In the picture below, you can see the system call in action as well as how the JSON object appears in the table when we print the result of our SQL statement.

 ![Getting Data_1](docs/source/images/img-6.png)

-However, sometimes you may only want to retrieve a certain attribute within the JSON object instead of getting the entire objec.
-For this purpose we will have to use the system call `JSON_VAL()`.
+However, sometimes you may only want to retrieve a certain attribute within the JSON object instead of the entire object.
+For this purpose, we will have to use the system call `JSON_VAL()`.
 This will give us the specific attribute/value that we specify in the JSON object.

 ![Getting Data_2](docs/source/images/img-7.png)